jlleongarcia/jlleongarcia/content/blog/py_trip-planner-final.md

 ### Do I need to Know Python to use it?

-No, you dont need to.
+No, you dont need [to know Python]()

 * You can use it for free here:
 * SelfHost it locally with Docker

-If you would like to modify some of the features to adapt it to your use case, you will need to have some [Python basic knowledge](/guide-python/).
+> You can build interesting [Weather Forecast with Grafana](https://ibug.io/blog/2024/01/weather-forecast-with-grafana/) or with a [RPi and some sensors](https://jalcocert.github.io/RPi/tags/sensors/)

 ### F/OSS Android Apps for Maps